eomasters-repos/eom-davalien/docs/GettingStarted.md

 * `id` - The unique id of the resource within its type.
 It should not contain colons.
 This is used to reference the resource in the test definition files.
 This is mandatory.
+* `path` - The path relative to the base environment directory or the absolute path to the resource file.
+This is a mandatory attribute.
+It is recommended to use relative paths to allow to move the environment directory to a different location.
 * `description` - A description of the resource.
 This is used in the report files.
-* `path` - The absolute path to the resource file.
-This is mandatory.

 Example: